Aims and Objectives on the Propagation of the Holy Dharma

 It is only through in-depth teachings and analyses of the Buddhist Holy Dharma will enable the Buddhist followers to have a clear, vivid and real understanding of the authentic and correct Buddhist teachings, in order that the Buddhist followers will be well-informed through the three wisdoms of listening, contemplating and meditating on them, and then slowly come to truly understand the key points in their study and practice of the genuine and authentic Holy Dharma, resulting in the success of their own “Mind-Training and Dharma Practice”.

 Tibetan Buddhism has a long history of more than one thousand years.
 Due to the fact that it has many different ways of Dharma practices, with a lot of rituals and ceremonies, it maybe a little bit exhilarating at the very beginning to the newcomers.
-But as time passes, some of those practitioners whose basic foundations in the Buddhist teachings are weak, or those whose intentions are impure, will soon found themselves to be frustrated or at a lost as to where they are and what they should accept or abandon.
+But as time passes, some of those practitioners whose basic foundations in the Buddhist teachings are weak, or those whose intentions are impure, will soon found themselves to be frustrated or at a lost as to where they are and what they should adopt or abandon.
 In this regard, they will find that the more they practice the Dharma, the more they are confused as a result.

 In receiving a lot of questions from among our readers and audience, as well as from the general followers of the Dharma, we have found that they complained a lot that it is not easy to cross the threshold of Vajrayana.
 And even when they have entered the door of Vajrayana, as it is so full and rich in various arrays of outward fascinations that it often distracts the eyes and confuses the minds.
 Hence, the more they go deeper and enter into the more inner dimensions towards the center of Vajrayana teachings, the more questions and difficulties they will encounter, even so much so that distorted conceptions and perceptions of Dharma practices start to arise.

 All in all, these are long and winding roads with many twists and turns, just like a “maze”, and that it is usually much easier to get in, but it is very hard to get out, and is even more difficult to have a holistic view of what’s going on with a sense of direction.
-Then, how about all those skillful means, as well as the methods of perfect liberation and enlightenment within a single life-time, as were taught by Vajrayana?
+Then, how about all those skillful means, as well as the methods of liberation and perfect enlightenment within a single life-time, as were taught by Vajrayana?

 These are usually all the “attractions” of Vajrayana, and yet they are sometimes quite confusing to a lot of Dharma practitioners, whether they are novice or long-time practitioners alike.
 In view of all these, our association has decided to put up various courses on the Three Yanas (that is, “Hinayana, Mahayana, and Vajrayana”) so as to introduce the basic concepts, fundamental principles and teachings, as well as the crucial points, distractions, misunderstandings, and even pitfalls in the practices of the Holy Dharma.